Gbury/dolmen/doc/type.md

 # The Dolmen typing library

-This is highly experiemntla for the moment, so no doc is written yet.
+TODO: write some more documentation.
-For more information don't hesistate to contact @Gbury directly.
+For more information don't hesistate to open an issue requesting some more doc, or contact the author (i.e. @Gbury ) directly.